jaimedeclutters/jaimedeclutters.github.io/_posts/declutter/2016-09-06-love-your-kids-clothes.md

 2. ___Keep 5 Outfits/Size:___ You don’t have to keep everything that isn’t ripped or stained.
 Pick your 5 favorite outfits for each size group and donate the rest!

-3. ___Limit Storage Bins:___  If limiting the number of outfits seems to challenging, try limiting your storage bins.
+3. ___Limit Storage Bins:___  If limiting the number of outfits seems too challenging, try limiting your storage bins.
 Maybe one bin per six months or year.

 4. ___Make Room For Gifts:___ Remember that if you declutter a lot of clothes that new items will make their way in your home.
 Friends and family members love to buy clothes or provide additional hand me downs.